A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 There are many options for editing tools and software.
 Depending on your operating system, your computer may come with free editing software such as iMovie or Windows Movie Maker.
 These programs provide basic editing tools, like the ability to cut clips together, add titles, and add limited effects and color correction.
 There are also higher end, more expensive options such as Final Cut Pro X or Adobe Premier CC, which offer an array of editing tools.
 YouTube even has its own online editing platform you can use to compile your clips and edit together your video.

 Once your video is ready to upload, YouTube allows you to select the video thumbnail that will appear on your channel, in search results, and on the right-hand column.
-We recommend uploading your own custom thumbnail.
+We recommend uploading your own custom thumbnail (as we talked about here).

 You can also add a custom watermark to all of your videos.
 To do so, navigate to the branding section of the Creator Studio.
 The watermark serves as a custom subscribe button that viewers can click anytime when watching your videos.

 To add a watermark, go to your “Creator Studio.”
-Then click on “Branding” under “Channel.”
+Then click on "Channel" > “Branding”.
 Follow the instructions to upload a file.

 YouTube has a library of free sound effects and music to use in your videos.
 Some other great resources for royalty free music are Pond5, Epidemic Sound, and PremiumBeat.
 Both services include thousands of professionally recorded and produced songs in a multitude of genres at varying lengths and tempos.
 PremiumBeat and Pond5 both include a large library of sound effects to add texture and depth to your videos.
 Sometimes, it only takes a subtle sound effect layer in the background of a scene to elevate the production quality of your video and really pull your audience into the story.